Wolox/frontend-cookbook/cookbook-react-native/recipes/errorBoundary/readme.md

 ## Usage

-Component that catchs JavaScript errors and displays a fallback UI instead of the component tree that crashed.
+Component that catches JavaScript errors and displays a fallback UI instead of the component tree that crashed.

 ``` ts
 import ErrorBoundary from 'recipes/errorBoundary';